Project-LetsChat/LetsChat/README.md

 ## Licensing

-This project is licensed under the terms of the MPL on GitHub.
+This project is licensed under the terms of the LGPL-2.1 on GitHub.

-- GitHub: Licensed under the [MPL](LICENSE).
+- GitHub: Licensed under the [LGPL-2.1](LICENSE).

 Please take a look at the respective LICENSE files for detailed information.